akadane87/adam-css-funtime/README.md

 What are the break points?
 What kind of font are they using?
 Can I use their logo?
-What other assets can I steal?
+What other assets can I steal? (make a folder)

 (Next coding challenge brand it to the company.
 That much closer to a company project)